Discover the steps to building Facebook Offers to send *ready to buy* customers from Facebook to your Amazon product listing.

 Once that is set, you can move onto uploading your Ad Image and creating the Ad Text.

-The last step is to set up a Facebook automated Rule which will automatically pause my Ad should a certain amount of Results (i.e., coupons) be reached (see 18:40 in the video).
+You can set up what’s called a Facebook Rule which in this case can be set to automatically pause ✋ your Ad should a certain number of Results (i.e. Link Clicks) be reached (see 18:40 in the video).

-How Soon Before My Example Made A Sale?
+How Soon Before My Facebook Offer Made A Sale?

 As you can see near the end of the video above, after about 40 minutes from the time my Ad began running, one of my coupons had been claimed which turned into a sale on Amazon.

 One thing to watch out for when setting your maximum order quantity is 3rd-party applications which also manipulate this number.
-For example, you can set your Max Order Quantity in Manage by Stats.
+For example, you can set your Max Order Quantity in Helium 10 and Manage by Stats.